 Action Details Fauna survey Undertake a follow up fauna survey, in mid-late spring to supplement previous fauna survey, within 5 years.
 Fauna / Ecological Linkages investigations During on ground maintenance tasks, investigate the access points utilised by kangaroos, in order to guide suitable management of these mammals within the reserve.
-Based on the findings, undertake an in house study aiming to improve ecological linkages between Pinnaroo Valley Memorial Park, Hepburn Heights and Yellagonga Regional Park and Craigie Open Space.
+Based on the findings, undertake an in house study aiming to improve ecological linkages between Pinnaroo Valley Memorial Park, Hepburn Heights, and Yellagonga Regional Park and Craigie Open Space.
 Bat survey Undertake a one week remote monitoring bat survey in summer to supplement previous one night bat survey undertaken in spring.
 Installation of bat boxes Pending results of survey, consider installing bat boxes to encourage bats to roost.
 Artificial hollows Investigate installation of artificial hollows in trees such as Tuart or Marri to encourage Carnaby's Black-Cockatoos or Forest Red-tailed Black Cockatoos to nest.
 Rainbow Bee- eater nesting sites Monitor for Rainbow Bee-eater nesting sites through monthly inspections and install fencing and signage around exposed nesting sites to decrease trampling of nests by humans or dogs.
 Invertebrates survey Undertake targeted survey for invertebrates in spring to supplement previous opportunistic invertebrate survey undertaken, within 5 years.
 Feral animal control Monitor feral animal populations and implement regular control to reduce pressures on native fauna and flora.
 Remove feral beehives if they are identified on site and are accessible.
+Patrols to ensure dogs are kept on leads and owners are cleaning up after their dogs Patrols undertaken by City Rangers to ensure dogs are kept on leads and their droppings are collected.

-Figure 21: Ecological Linkages near Shepherds Bush
+Figure 21: Ecological Linkages near Shepherds Bush Reserve